kupferlauncher/kupfer/Documentation/PluginAPI.rst

 .. note::

-    Kupfer uses a very simplified programming style of composition and cooperative superclasses.
+    Kupfer uses a simplified programming style of composition and cooperative superclasses.

     You normally never call a superclass implementation inside a method